giovanniboscu/continuous-section-field/docs/sectionproperties/sp_csf_guide.md

 The generated YAML is a standard CSF geometry file, ready to use with any CSF tool:

+### Analysis note

+`sp_csf.py` is an export bridge, not an analysis wrapper.

+It does not call the `sectionproperties` analysis API.
+Geometry analysis remains on the `sectionproperties` side, through `Section(...)` and its calculation methods.

 ```bash
 # Analyse with csf_sp